DESIGNATED SAFEGUARDING LEAD: Mr Simon Parker, Headteacher

 In line with government requirements the school maintains a central list of checks on appointed staff and adults who work in or visit the school.
 Any volunteer or parent working in the school is subject to full background checks.
 The school has an agreed Safeguarding Policy.

 It is important to clarify that the law places a duty on all Headteachers and their staff to report any obvious signs or suspected cases of child abuse – which include non-accidental injury, neglect, emotional abuse and/or sexual abuse.
 The procedures are intended to protect children at risk and all schools nationally are expected to take the attitude that where there are grounds for concern it is better to be safe than sorry.
 This does mean that the school staff risks upsetting some parents/carers by reporting a case which, on investigation, proves unfounded.
 In such circumstances, it is hoped that parents and carers would accept that the staff acted in what were believed to the child’s best interests of the child.
+In almost every case where this has happened, families have indeed shown this understanding.

 We’ve done assemblies with our children and made our safeguarding procedures very clear to them and advised them that they will always have someone who they can go to in school if they are worried about anything that is happening at home, or indeed at school itself.